MIqbalFadillah/rest-api-nodejs-mysql/README.md

 # Node.JS with MY SQL Learning
-Project ini diperuntukan untuk pembelajaran  membangun Rest-Api dengan menggunakan Node.JS dengan MY SQL
+Enjoy Your Learning Backend process with Node.JS and My SQL RDBMS :)

 ## How To Clone This Project ?
 Clone in your directory and Install a Library Support for run this project :